-The Berkeley Medical Center (BMC) base site student rotation calendar follows a semi-longitudinal, semi-traditional block module scheduling format during Year 3.
+The Berkeley Medical Center (BMC) base site student rotation calendar follows a semilongitudinal, semi-traditional block module scheduling format during Year 3.
 The WVSOM students assigned to the BMC base site complete their 3rd Year rotations with WVU Eastern Campus students.
-Students at the BMC base site follow the prescribed schedule of the program, with no flexibility regarding vacation time, electives, or Dean's Selectives during Year 3.
+Students at the BMC base site follow the prescribed schedule of the program, with no flexibility regarding vacation time, electives, during Year 3.
 These students are not eligible to be a GTA, as the longitudinal modules cannot accommodate a leave.